SirPeace12/BeatLab-Backend/README.md

     cd Backend-FlaskAPI
     ```

+2. Activate virtualenv or create if no exist (the first and second commands only execute if virtualenv is not install in your computer)
+     ```
+     pip install virtualenv

+     virtualenv venv

+     . \venv\Scripts\activate
+     ```

-2. Install the required dependencies.
+3. Install the required dependencies.
 Run the following command:
     ```
     pip install -r requirements.txt
     ```

     Ensure that you have Python and pip installed on your system.
 The requirements.txt file contains the necessary dependencies and their versions.

-3. Start the Flask server:
+4. Start the Flask server:
     ```
     flask run
     ```